salmer/CppDeveloperRoadmap/tools/mapgen/bootstrap/README.md

   word-ids via `words.tsv`.
-- **RU used independent ids** — the same numeric id meant a *different* node (e.g. `354` is "Process" in EN but "Асинхронные" in RU's own map). `remap.py` aligns RU to EN structurally and keys its text by word-id; `ru.remap.tsv` records the RU-numeric → EN-numeric mapping it produced.
+- **RU used independent ids** — the same numeric id meant a *different* node (e.g. `354` is "Process" in EN but "Асинхронные" in RU's own map). `remap.py` aligns RU to EN structurally and keys its text by word-id.
+It also writes a `<lang>.remap.tsv` recording the RU-numeric → EN-numeric pairing, as an audit trail for eyeballing the result — that file is regenerable output and is not committed.

 ## remap.py — re-key a divergent map onto the canonical ids